chrisleaman/awesome-coastal/README.md

 - [WAVEWATCH III][ww3]: Global wave model supplying hindcasts and forecasts around the world.
 Development has been recentl move to the open-source [NOAA-EMC/WW3][ww3-github] repo.
 - [fitnr/buoyant][buoyant]: Buoyant is a Python wrapper for grabbing buoy data from the National Buoy Data Center.
 It parses CSV from the SDF endpoint and images from the BuoyCam service.
 - [ECMWF ERA5][era5]: Global climiate reanalysis which includes ocean waves.
 ERA5 data released so far covers the period from 1979 to 2-3 months before the present.
+- [Global Sea Level Observing System][gloss]: Tide observations from a global network of gauges.

   [aviso]: https://www.aviso.altimetry.fr/en/data/products/auxiliary-products/global-tide-fes.html
   [aviso-fes]: https://bitbucket.org/cnes_aviso/fes/src/master/